YBrady/pands-project/README.md

 This program begins with a user menu also as shown below:
 <img src="images//Screen Shots/rawMenu.png" alt = "Raw Data Menu">

-Each of the options and associated program actions are lsted below.
+Each of the options and associated program actions are listed below.

 | Selection                                      | Result                                                                                                                      |
 |------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|